Tamale

 Climate change

 Climate change is threatening the livelihoods of Tamale residents due to droughts, floods, and heatwaves becoming more common.
-This hinders farmers ability to farm because they need consistent rainfall for their crops to survived.
+This hinders farmers ability to farm because they need consistent rainfall for their crops to survive.
 There are national policies and intervention from NGOs to make sure that the impact from climate change in the area is minimal.

 Healthcare